-His voice is a blast from the past, though he doesn’t use it on this instrumental.
+His voice is a blast from the past, though he doesn’t use it on this instrumental serenade.
 Still, it’s a song about Virginia because it’s named for Orange County, and the languid slide guitar evokes the place as well as any other sound could.

-One of the most iconic ad campaigns of all time, “Virginia is for Lovers” was bound to end up in a song at some point.
-While songs like Kenny Chesney’s “Get Along” use the slogan, American Idol’s Jordin Sparks recorded a whole song based on it.
+One of the most iconic ad campaigns of all time, “Virginia Is For Lovers” was bound to end up in a song at some point.
+While songs like Kenny Chesney’s “Get Along” used the slogan, American Idol’s Jordin Sparks recorded a whole song based on it.